SS London Valour: Tanker

-For several years the five sisters traded profitably, but in the early 1960s LOF's competitors started to operate new supertankers of about : six times the size of Valour or her sisters, and with much lower operating costs per ton.
-LOF continued to get cargoes on the spot market for its tanker fleet, but at scant profit.
+For several years the five sisters traded profitably, but in the early 1960s LOF's competitors started to operate new supertankers of about : six times the size of London Valour or her sisters, and with much lower operating costs per ton.
+LOF continued to get cargoes on the spot market for its tanker fleet, but at a scant profit.

 Bulk carrier

 LOF and LOT therefore had the sisters converted into bulk carriers, and awarded the work to Industria Navali Meccaniche Affini (INMA) of La Spezia, Italy.
 London Resolution was converted first, in October – December 1965.
 Work on London Harmony started on 18 December 1966 and was completed on 23 April 1967.
 London Tradition followed in March – July 1967, then Overseas Explorer in April – October 1967 and Overseas Pioneer in April – August 1968.

 The conversion changed the appearance of the ships.
 London Valour and her sisters each now had four goalpost masts – two forward of the bridge and two abaft.
 Each goalpost mast carried four derricks for handling cargo.
 Another effect of the conversions was that the tonnage of each ship was reduced by a few hundred tons.